RocketCommunicationsInc/astro/packages/astro-uxds/_content/fd-service-ux-design/about-the-fd-designs.md

 ![Input Source wireframe](/img/service-specific-ux-design/fds-prpagator-utility-input.png)

-1. **Source Settings**- allows an operator to select an orbit source and an input file for generating the ephemeris or TLE file.
+1. **Source Settings**- Allows an operator to select an orbit source and an input file for generating the ephemeris or TLE file.
-2. **Epoch Settings** - allows operator to set an epoch in the orbit source.
+2. **Epoch Settings** - Allows operator to set an epoch in the orbit source.
-3. **Date and Duration Settings**- allows operator to set the span length of the orbit source.
+3. **Date and Duration Settings**- Allows operator to set the span length of the orbit source.
-4. **Controls Button** - slide in pane that allows operator to interact or edit the propagation controls.
+4. **Controls Button** - Slide in pane that allows operator to interact or edit the propagation controls.
 These should be pre-selected and set based on the satellite and scenario.
-5. **Action Menu** - the action menu is reserved for non-primary actions an operator would execute such as export, print, save, etc&hellip;
+5. **Action Menu** - The action menu is reserved for non-primary actions an operator would execute such as export, print, save, etc&hellip;

 #### View Orbit

 ![View Orbit wireframe](/img/service-specific-ux-design/fds-propagator-utility-orbit.png)

-1. **Orbit Visualization Segmented Button** - allows an operator to switch between a tabular data view and a orbit visualization with the applied orbit source and settings.
+1. **Orbit Visualization Segmented Button** - Allows an operator to switch between a tabular data view and a orbit visualization with the applied orbit source and settings.
-2. **Orbit Data Display** - displays in 2D/3D the orbit track with the applied orbit source and settings as well as a play button to run the simulation.
+2. **Orbit Data Display** - Displays in 2D/3D the orbit track with the applied orbit source and settings as well as a play button to run the simulation.
-3. **View Settings** - allows operator to edit the display view of the data display and table data
+3. **View Settings** - Allows operator to edit the display view of the data display and table data
-4. **Controls Button** - displays general settings.
+4. **Controls Button** - Displays general settings.
-5. **Action Menu** - the action menu is reserved for non-primary actions an operator would execute such as export, print, save, etc&hellip;
+5. **Action Menu** - The action menu is reserved for non-primary actions an operator would execute such as export, print, save, etc&hellip;